agnuleaf/Final_Project-git/README.md

  ## TODO:

-- Reset the maze after each run.
+[x] Reset the maze after each run.
-- Change instructions on `JLabel`. eg. "Place endpoints" -> "Place walls or press run"
+[] Test for bad input from user, dead end states, etc.
-- Cleanup unused or redundant logic & docComments on all public methods/classes except getters/setters.
+[] Change instructions on `JLabel`. eg. "Place endpoints" -> "Place walls or press run" [] Cleanup unused or redundant logic & docComments on all public methods/classes except getters/setters.

-- try a few larger grid sizes with faster speeds.
+[] try a few larger grid sizes with faster speeds.
 Could just parse cli args to set them, instead of gui.

 ## Maze
  User creates start/end points and obstacles in a maze.
 The shortest path is visualized as a breadth first search expanding wavefront over the grid and ...